Datavault-UK/automate-dv/docs/links.md

     so please ensure they are correct.
     You will soon find out, however, as dbt will issue a warning to you.
 No harm done, but save time by providing accurate metadata!

-!!! question "Why is ```tgt_cols``` needed?"
-    In future releases, we will eliminate the need to duplicate the source columns as shown on line 8.

-    For now, this is a necessary evil.

 #### Source table